 Land of Make Believe only accepts cash or Discover cards.
 There is an ATM, but it’s probably a good idea to come with cash in hand.
-Admission for kids 2 and up is $30; adults pay $28.
-Kids 2 and under are free, but are limited only to the water park and select rides.
+Admission is $32 for ages 2 and up is.
+Kids under 2 are free, but are limited to the water park and select rides.

 The park is open (weather permitting) weekends only from Memorial Day through mid-June, then daily until Labor Day plus the weekend after.
 Hours are 10am-6pm, though the water park closes at 5:30pm and amusement rides shut down at 5:45pm.

 Rental lockers are located near the entrance to the water park.
-Small lockers are $5 per day, large lockers are $8.
+Small lockers are $8 per day, and large lockers are $12.
 There’s also an additional $10 key deposit, which you’ll get back when you return your locker key.

 Photos by the author